Free Mortgage Payment Calculator

 So, to estimate the effect of making accelerated biweekly payments, you just include an amount in the Extra Monthly Payment field equal to the Monthly Payment divided by 12.
 You can use a formula for this by entering "=C13/12" in cell C14.

 The bottom rows of the calculator are for estimating the amount of equity in your home after a number of years.
 This can be useful if you are planning to sell your home in a few years.
-The equity calculation includes the total principal paid (including extra payments) as well as your original down payment.
+The calculation of owner's equity is simply the value of the home minus the amount still owed on the loan.
+The value will increase or decrease over time based on the real estate market, but for an estimate you can enter the purchase price.

 More Mortgage Calculators